ibexa/documentation-developer/docs/guide/clustering.md

 #### Web server rewrite rules

 The default eZ Platform rewrite rules will let image requests be served directly from disk.
-With native support, files matching `^/var/([^/]+/)?storage/images(-versioned)?/.*` have to be passed through `/web/app.php`.
+In a cluster setup, files matching `^/var/([^/]+/)?storage/images(-versioned)?/.*` have to be passed through `/web/app.php` instead.

-In any case, this specific rewrite rule must be placed without the ones that "ignore" image files and just let the web server serve the files.
+In any case, this specific rewrite rule must be placed before the ones that "ignore" image files and just let the web server serve the files directly.

 ##### Apache